To authenticate an API call successfully, pass a Consumer ID and digital signature in the header for every API call.

 Testing the API Calls

-To accelerate development, you can use an online tool such as the Google Chrome Advanced Rest Client App (ARCA), Postman, etc.
+To accelerate development, supplier can use an online tool such as the Google Chrome Advanced Rest Client App (ARCA), Postman, etc.

 - Enter the URL: https://api-gateway.walmart.com/v3/feeds?feedType=SUPPLIER_FULL_ITEM